 Visitors: Please use the form below to search for contact information for a specific member of faculty or staff, or enter a keyword such as history, athletics or development for group listings.

-Kent Denver Parents and Guardians: Please click here to access faculty and staff contact information.
-(Log in required.)
+Kent Denver Parents and Guardians: Login to the Parent Portal to access additional faculty and staff information.